 iBeacon technology

 Calamari can be used with an innovative iBeacon technology.
 The beacon is a Bluetooth device that connects with the app installed on the users’ phones.
 The time clock starts when the user is in the range of the beacon (for example in the office building) and stops when he or she leaves.
+With this kind of attendance system, it’s almost impossible to engage in buddy punching.

 API and integrations

-Last but not least, Calamari comes with multiple integrations with the most popular tools used by companies around the world.
+Finally, Calamari comes with multiple integrations with the most popular tools used by companies around the world.
 Thus, the company can set triggers based on the activity in another tool to start or stop the clock in, if the nature of work makes it necessary.

 Summary